Kirkholt

 Partnership member

-Two years after completion, the space continued to be well-used by community and walking groups, and had been kept litter-free by the local Scouts and football team.
-It won the Big Life award for Best Green Initiative” and the RHS Britain in Bloom” award two years running.
+After completion, the space continued to be well-used by community groups and walking groups, and was kept litter-free by the local Scouts and football team.
+The partnership also hosted several seasonal events there.
+The project won the Big Life award for Best Green Initiative and the RHS Britain in Bloom award two years running.
 The partnership drew on their relationship with Rochdale Borough Housing to secure their commitment to the ravine’s ongoing maintenance.

 A display board with photographs and text.